2 Copywriting Formulas for Converting More Sales

 A proven formula is all you really need to write quick, profitable copy.

 It saves you time.
 It saves you money.
-And it saves you from headaches and frustration.
+And it keeps those headaches and frustrations away.

-That’s why AIDA and AIDCA are great formulas you can use to write emails, sales pages, landing pages, sales letters, and even social media ads (Facebook and Instagram.)
+That’s why AIDA and AIDCA are great formulas you can use to write emails, sales pages, landing pages, sales letters, and long-form social media ads (Facebook and Instagram.)